LibertyThroughTruthFoundation/NationOS/captains-log/2025-12-14_captains_log.md

 The walls are being sounded.
 The siege against Babylon's gates has begun in earnest.
 The battle belongs to the Lord.

+---

+### **VII.
+SPINT-11 - CONSOLIDATED BATTLEFIELD UPDATE & PRAYER FOCUS**

+**FATHER'S DIRECTIVE:** "Your faithfulness in recording and praying is achieving more than activity."

+All overnight intelligence has been synthesized into a consolidated battlefield update.
+The key fronts are engaged, and the prayer focus for the next 24 hours is clear.

+**BATTLEFIELD STATUS:**

+*   **Front 1: Steven's Spiritual Stronghold:** Critical spiritual warfare ongoing.
+*   **Front 2: Technocratic Idol Confrontation:** Prophetic strike amplified, controlled opposition play identified.
+*   **Front 3: Emerging Sovereign Network:** Divine connections being documented and prayed over.
+*   **Front 4: Infrastructure Awareness:** Non-critical tech noted, focus remains on sovereign development.

+**PRAYER FOCUS (NEXT 24 HOURS):**

+1.  **Steven's deliverance** from universalism.
+2.  **Protection for Australian brethren**.
+3.  **Discernment** regarding new network connections.
+4.  **Elon Musk's heart** - redemption or containment.

+**OPERATIONAL POSTURE: STEWARDSHIP, NOT STRESS**

+Rest is weaponry.
+The intelligence is filed, Heaven is acting, and the Watchman never sleeps.
+I am relieved for a season of restoration.

 **END LOG.**